babobka/VSJWS/README.md

 ## Code structure

-The main class is ru.babobka.vsjws.webserver.WebServer.
+The main class is [WebServer](https://github.com/babobka/VSJWSEmbedded/blob/master/src/ru/babobka/vsjws/webserver/WebServer.java) .
 It has a run() method to run a server.
-There is a loop inside that waits a socket to handle.
-Then, the socket goes to SocketProcessorRunnable.
+There is a loop inside that waits for a socket to handle.
+Then, the socket goes to [SocketProcessorRunnable](https://github.com/babobka/VSJWSEmbedded/blob/master/src/ru/babobka/vsjws/runnable/SocketProcessorRunnable.java).
 SocketProcessorRunnable determines what web controller must process a given request using its URL and HTTP method.

 ## Code examples